 Cases of ME/CFS mimic autoimmune diseases that trick your immune system into destroying healthy tissue.
-The fact that chronic fatigue is more common among women and is often associated with increased inflammation, like many autoimmune diseases, indicates there may be a relationship between the two types of conditions.
+The fact that it is more common among women and is often associated with increased inflammation, like many autoimmune diseases, indicates there may be a relationship between the two types of conditions.

 In a 2018 study on the link between immune systems and CFS, scientists at King’s College in London reported a correlation between CFS and an overactive immune system.
-The study gave reason for more research into the possibility that the onset of chronic fatigue may be tied to an exaggerated immune response to a trigger, such as a virus or stress.
+The study gave a reason for more research into the possibility that the onset of it may be tied to an exaggerated immune response to a trigger, such as a virus or stress.

 Being part of a specific demographic group can also increase your likelihood of having chronic fatigue.
 For example, the number of women who experience ME/CFS is two to four times higher than men, according to the Office on Women’s Health.

-Studies of twins and families indicate that more than one member of the same family can have chronic fatigue.
-Evidence points toward genetic and environmental factors as potential links to a cause of chronic fatigue, though further research is needed.
+Studies of twins and families indicate that more than one member of the same family can have this syndrome.
+Evidence points toward genetic and environmental factors as potential links the cause, though further research is needed.